Commit451/Kradle/README.md

 5. For Key type, select the JSON key option, then select Create.
 The file automatically downloads to your computer.
 6. Put the *.json file you just downloaded in a directory of your choosing.
 This directory must be private (you can't let anyone get access to this), but accessible to your web server code.
 7. Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the JSON file downloaded.
+8. Enable billing on the project (storage bucket will still be free up to 5 GB)

 ### Bucket Setup
 https://cloud.google.com/appengine/docs/standard/java/googlecloudstorageclient/setting-up-cloud-storage